-Linger is a musical installation comprising six new pieces written and performed on the Brontë family piano in response to time spent at the Parsonage.
-The pieces are installed in six rooms inside the Brontë Parsonage Museum in Haworth, West Yorkshire, northern England.
+Linger was a music installation comprising six new pieces written and performed by Ailís Ní Ríain on the newly restored Brontë family piano at The Brontë Parsonage in Haworth, West Yorkshire, Northern England.
+The pieces were installed in six rooms in the Brontë family home for three months in late 2015.

-Each work reflects the essence of a different room, composed in response to time spent by the artist at the Parsonage.
-The pieces are composed to ‘lock into each other’ when heard at a distance.
-In essence, Linger is a large work for six intertwining, contrapuntal voices which are separated into six rooms in the Brontë home.
-Elements of each piece will ‘drift’ or ‘leak’ out of each room forming a sonorous space all of its own on and near the stairwell.
-Visitors are invited to dwell in quiet contemplation and thought; to linger.
+“These new pieces of work are between three and five minutes in duration and are composed especially to ‘lock into each other’ when heard at a distance.
+In essence, Ailís has composed six intertwining, contrapuntal voices which are separated into six rooms of the Parsonage.
+Elements of each piece will drift out of each room forming a sonorous space all of its own on and around the stairwell.”

 Linger offered audiences a rare opportunity to hear the Brontë piano, a treasured item of the museum’s collection.
 Ní Ríain was invited to contribute an article about Linger to the Institute of Composing’s Journal of new music.
 In 2016 the BBC featured music from Linger in the documentary Being the Brontës.